 Breizh Coquillages

-This family business of producer/shellfish farmers (working in shellfish farming), which has existed for 3 generations, has been installed for 2 years at the Pointe du Bile in Pénestin in a 1920s building.
-It employs 5 people year-round, and it positions itself in a desire to transmit know-how inherited from previous generations.
-Breizh Coquillages is installed on a privileged site (near an estuary) which is ideal because fresh water is needed to set up a crustacean farm.
-This allows it to produce ultra-fresh, quality shellfish in small quantities.
-For example, the mussels are raised from start to finish in Pénestin (which is quite rare) because it takes a minimum of 1 year for a mussel to reach “market size.”
-The harvest takes place from July to October/November, and their products are marketed throughout France.
+This family-run producer/shellfish farming business, which has been operating for 3 generations, has been based for 2 years at the Pointe du Bile in Pénestin in a 1920s building.
+It employs 5 people year-round and is positioned with a desire to pass on expertise inherited from previous generations.
+Breizh Coquillages is set in a privileged location (near an estuary) which is ideal, as you need fresh water to set up a crustacean farm.
+This allows it to produce high-quality, ultra-fresh shellfish in small quantities.
+For example, the mussels are raised from start to finish in Pénestin (which is quite rare) because it takes at least 1 year for a mussel to reach “market size.”
+The harvest takes place from July to October/November, and their products are sold throughout France.

-On this site, the Bernard family and Renald, who received us, offer several types of activities: the production of bouchot mussels (i.e., on wooden poles), hollow oysters, and clams; retail sales of their products (crustaceans but also mussel rillettes and also homemade mussel soups), the sale of other seafood products from short and local channels (shrimp, crustaceans, fish, scallops…) as well as local Breton products; discovery with tastings and a small food offering in the spirit of a family guinguette; tours for the public (school, association, company…).
+On this site, the Bernard family and Renald, who welcomed us, offer several types of activities: the production of bouchot mussels (i.e., on wooden stakes), hollow oysters, and clams; retail sales of their products (crustaceans as well as homemade mussel rillettes and mussel soups); sales of other seafood products from local, short supply chains (shrimp, crustaceans, fish, scallops…) as well as local Breton products; discovery experiences with tastings and a small dining offering in the spirit of a family-style guinguette; and tours for the public (schools, associations, companies…).

 Breizh Coquillages